-Cahuita National Park is located on Costa Rica’s southern Caribbean coast, 43 km south of Limon.
-It is best known for it’s beige white sandy beaches, surrounded by coconut palms and warm crystalline waters.
+Cahuita National Park is a gorgeous area located on Costa Rica’s southern Caribbean coast, 43 km south of Limon.
+It is best known for its beige white sandy beaches, surrounded by coconut palms and warm crystalline waters.
 And the most developed coralline reefs of the Caribbean Coast of Costa Rica.

 Why visit Cahuita National Park?